PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 optional shuffle families disabled.
 The model-only callback and boundaries are unchanged.

+The following channel-shuffle/Gather orchestrator selects two through seven transactional child passes and internally receives their ordered result tuple.
+Both the public runner and local helper currently discard that tuple, as do the guarded full-post and unguarded late-base production invocations.
+Strict characterization requires typed raw propagation through both layers and phase-specific targets without aggregation.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes